PerformancePoint Server 2007 end of support roadmap

 |Option||In the cloud or on-premises?|

-With Excel Online—also known as Excel Services in SharePoint Server—people can view and use workbooks in a browser window, even if Excel is not installed on their computer.
-You can use Excel to create reports, scorecards, and dashboards, and then share your workbooks with others by using Excel Online, whether you're using SharePoint Online as part of Office 365, or SharePoint Server on-premises.
+With Excel—also known as Excel Services in SharePoint Server—people can view and use workbooks in a browser window, even if Excel is not installed on their computer.
+You can use Excel to create reports, scorecards, and dashboards, and then share your workbooks with others by using Excel in a browser, whether you're using SharePoint Online as part of Office 365, or SharePoint Server on-premises.
 And, you can use data stored on-premises or in the cloud, which gives you the ability to use a wide variety of data sources.

 The following table compares key advantages of using Excel with Office 365 to using Excel with SharePoint Server, with additional information below.